 The summit of the Burgundy Canal

-At the summit of the canal, a 3.33 kilometre long tunnel was built from Pouilly-en-Auxois to Escommes.
-Carved in a straight line through hills which separate the Yonne and Saone river valleys.
+At the summit of the canal, a 3.33-kilometre long tunnel was built under the hills between the market town of Pouilly-en-Auxois and a tiny hamlet Escommes.
+The tunnel was carved in a straight line through the hills which separate the Yonne and Saone river valleys.

 - An animation with the original drawings showing how the tunnel was built

 - Width: 5.80 metres

 - The ceiling height above the water level: 3.25 metres

 - 32 ventilation tunnels, the deepest at 50 metres

 The construction of the tunnel was completed in 1832, finally allowing the passage of barges across Burgundy and for cargo to be transported from the north to the south of France.

 If your cruise program takes you through the tunnel then you'll enjoy this.
 The bigger your barge the longer it will take to pass the tunnel.
 On small hire boats, the journey should last 40 minutes to an hour.
 For a barge of 30 metres long you should count 2 hours, however for a 38-metre barge consider 3 hours to accomplish the crossing.

 The traffic is always in one direction.
 Traffic is regulated by the lock keepers at each end of the tunnel; ecluse 1 Yonne and ecluse 1 Saône.
 You must have permission from one of the lock-keepers to pass the tunnel & your boat must be equipped with lighting and life jackets.
 Hence you are not allowed through on canoes, rafts etc.